AnnalysaTheMinetester/cheese/README.md

 ### Veg Alternatives
 Why?
 Why not!
-I wanted to include more people, so this mod can be used by dairy-free people too! if you have the [moretrees] mod, you can make *Coconut Cream* with coconut milk usign the *Cream Separator*, *Vegetable Butter* by using the *Churn* with *Vegetable Butter Preparation*, crafted with *Coconut Cream*, oil and vegetable milk and *Vegan Ice Cream* crafting together vegetable milk, *Coconut Cream*, sugar and snow.
+I wanted to include more people, so this mod can be used by dairy-free people too! if you have the [moretrees] mod, or the [ethereal] mod, you can make *Coconut Cream* with coconut milk usign the *Cream Separator*, *Vegetable Butter* by using the *Churn* with *Vegetable Butter Preparation*, crafted with *Coconut Cream*, oil and vegetable milk, and *Vegan Ice Cream* crafting together vegetable milk, *Coconut Cream*, sugar and snow.

 ### Fantasy Cheeses
 Yes, you read that right.
 There is a fourth Rack type: *Obsidian*.
 You can use *Curd* or ... other items, each giving you a specific type of cheese, so this isn't random.
-I'll let you find out how to use it, but you'll need [ethereal] mod for most cheese.
+I'll let you find out how to use it, but you'll need [ethereal] mod for most cheeses.
 Its behaviour changes if you again have [astral] and [mana] mod installed.
 There is a change to [moobloom] too.
 Eating each fantasy cheese will give you a special effect if you have the [playereffects] mod installed.
 (The effects still need to be worked on, they are not perfect).